badges/shields/service-tests/README.md

   - File is present
   - Build fails/succeeds
 2. Expected resource not found
-  - Vendor may provide 200 error code with different response format
+  - Service may provide 200 error code with different response format
-  - Vendor may return a 404 or other >= 400 status code
+  - Service may return a 404 or other >= 400 status code
 3. Customization
   - Non-default parameters like tags and branches
 4. Server errors and other malformed responses
-  - Vendor may return status code 500 and higher
+  - Service may return status code 500 and higher
   - Invalid JSON
   - Attributes missing or have incorrect types
   - Headers missing